UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

 - Create a file called `my_file.txt` (the `.txt` at the end is important), if not already present
-- Edit a file by start a visual text editor from Thunar.
+- Edit a file by starting a visual text editor from the file explorer.
   There are many ways!

 ???- question "Answer"